What Is PEX Piping?

 PEX's Resistance to Freezing

 PEX can handle a wide range of temperatures, making it suitable for both hot and cold water supply.
-This is due to PEX's ability to expand and contract, making it especially resistant to bursting in freezing conditions.
-If you have plumbing running through spaces that may be prone to occasional freezing, PEX would likely be a good option for you.
+This is due to PEX's ability to expand and contract, making it especially resistant to bursting in freezing conditions in comparison to more rigid materials like copper pipe.
+If you're worried about sudden freezes, PEX is the most freeze resistant material for your home.

 Lifespan of PEX